![]() |

 believe as a Christian.
 Josephus could not possibly have written these words without being logically compelled to embrace

 Christianity.
 All the arguments of history and of reason unite in the conclusive proof that the passage is an unblushing forgery.
+For these reasons every honest Christian scholar has abandoned it as an

 interpolation.
 Dean Milman says: 'It is interpolated with many additional clauses.'
 Dean Farrar, writing in the Encyclopaedia